-Algebra II
+Algebra II 1 credit

 Algebra II builds on the foundations laid in Algebra I and Geometry, drawing on both to introduce new topics such as matrices, logarithms, and trigonometry.
 This course contains much of the mathematics that most colleges want or expect students to have studied.
 A student proficient in Algebra II should score well on math portions of typical college entrance exams.
+This course is needed for those students who plan to advance to the Precalculus and Calculus level.